Seyjal/ETH-AVAX-Module-1/README.md

 ## Result Analysis
 bikeSpeed function:
 For speeds up to 80 mph, returns "Speed is within the limit for bikes."
-When the speed hits 80, it reverts to "Speed exceeds the limit for bikes."
+When the speed hits above 80, it reverts to "Speed exceeds the limit for bikes."

 carSpeed function:
 For speeds less than 120, returns "Speed is within the limit for cars."